paramify/fedramp-20x-pilot/README.md

 A summary of and rationale for the approach used to generate the machine-readable file, and evidence generation methods is provided with the machine-readable package file.

 ### Step 9 - CSP Submission
-Similar to the Continuous Reporting capability, the package will be available either with a viewable link in Paramify or through the machine-readable package file with a friendly HTML viewer.
+Similar to the Continuous Reporting capability, the package is available by a viewable link in Paramify or through the machine-readable package file with a friendly HTML viewer.

+Paramify's complete machine-readable file is available publicly in this GitHub repository at [machine-readable-package/paramify_coalfire_20x_machine_readable.yaml](machine-readable-package/paramify_coalfire_20x_machine_readable.yaml)

 An example of the HTML viewer (free and open-source, operates offline based on YAML machine-readable package file) can be accessed in the [html-dashboard directory](https://github.com/paramify/fedramp-20x-pilot/tree/main/html-dashboard)